Latest News Items: FAT file system released - Tick suppression demo'ed SAM4L MCU & RX100 MCUs - embTCP released for PIC32

 The number of priorities available to the application tasks.
 Any number of tasks can share the same priority.
 Co-routines are prioritised separately - see configMAX_CO_ROUTINE_PRIORITIES.

-Each available priority consumes RAM within the RTOS kernel so this value should not be set any higher than actually required by your application.
+Each available priority consumes a little RAM within the RTOS kernel so this value should not be set any higher than actually required by your application.

 configMINIMAL_STACK_SIZE